Biden confirms Americans among hostages captured in Israel, condemns 'sheer evil' of Hamas militants

 Sullivan said U.S. government officials have discussed details with Israel and Egyptian officials about where people in Gaza should go.

+But Biden seemed to make clear that he's not asking Netanyahu to show restraint.

+"Like every nation in the world, Israel has the right to respond, indeed has a duty to respond to these vicious attacks.”
+Biden said.

-Associated Press writers Josh Boak, Seung Min Kim, Lolita C. Baldor, Matthew Lee and Linley Sanders contributed reporting.
+Associated Press writers Issam Adwan, Josh Boak, Seung Min Kim, Lolita C. Baldor, Matthew Lee and Linley Sanders contributed reporting.

 Credit: AP